srxqds/ByteCode/README.md

 This is a most efficient and light seralize and protocol between Server and Client implementation.

 Features:

-	- excel parser
+ - Excel parser
-	- excel cell to object value
+ - Excel cell to object value
-	- binary Seralize
+ - Binary Serialize and Deserialize
-	- code Generator
+ - Code generator
-	- serialize data optimization and compression
+ - Serialize data optimization and compression
-	- lower runtime cost
+ - Lower runtime cost
  - ...

 # Support programming languages
  - C#